Start9Labs/jellyfin-startos/README.md

 ## Verify Install

-Go to your StartOS Services page, select **Webtop**, configure and start the service.
+Go to your StartOS Services page, select **Jellyfin**, configure and start the service.

 **Done!**